On-Call Scheduling Overview

 • Single user provides individual responsibility and clear ownership

-• Multiple users enable redundancy and shared workload during shifts
+• Multiple users (up to 10) enable redundancy and shared workload during shifts

 Coverage Options